csci-362-02-2020/7-11/TestAutomation/docs/README.md

 ./scripts/runAllTests.sh
 ```

-## Running the project after the initial install
+## Running the project after the initial installation
+Run the following from the terminal:
 ```
 cd wheelmap-frontend
 cp .env.example .env
 npm run dev
 ```